 Conceptual art is art for which the idea (or concept) behind the work is more important than the finished art object.
 It emerged as an art movement in the 1960s and the term usually refers to art made from the mid-1960s to the mid-1970s.

-The term conceptual art usually refers to an art movement that emerged in the mid 1960s and continued until the mid 1970s.
-It was an international art movement happening more or less simultaneously across Europe, North America and South America.
+The movement that emerged in the mid 1960s and continued until the mid 1970s was international, happening more or less simultaneously across Europe, North America and South America.

 Artists associated with the movement attempted to bypass the increasingly commercialised art world by stressing thought processes and methods of production as the value of the work.
 The art forms they used were often intentionally those that do not produce a finished object such as a sculpture or painting.
 This meant that their work couild not be easily bought and sold and did not need to be viewed in a formal gallery situation.